Attempto/APE/README.md

 If you omit both arguments, `text` and `file`, the ACE text is read from the standard input:

-    echo 'Every mammal is an animal.' | ./ape.exe -solo drspp
+    echo "Every mammal is an animal." | ./ape.exe -solo drspp

 Note that this does not work under Windows.